metafacture/metafacture-documentation/docs/flux/flux-commands.md

 write-xml-files
 ---------------
-- description:	Writes the xml into the filesystem.
-The filename is constructed from the xpath given as 'property'.
- Variables are
-- 'target' (determining the output directory)
-- 'property' (the element in the XML entity.
-Constitutes the main part of the file's name.)
-- 'startIndex' ( a subfolder will be extracted out of the filename.
-This marks the index' beginning )
-- 'stopIndex' ( a subfolder will be extracted out of the filename.
+- description:	Writes the XML into the filesystem.
+The filename is constructed from the XPATH given as 'property'.
+Variables are:`target` (determining the output directory), `property` (the element in the XML entity.
+Constitutes the main part of the file's name.), `startIndex` ( a subfolder will be extracted out of the filename.
+This marks the index' beginning ), `stopIndex` ( a subfolder will be extracted out of the filename.
 This marks the index' end )
 - options:	endindex (int), startindex (int), property (String), filesuffix (String), encoding (String), compression (String), target (String)
 - signature:	StreamReceiver -> Void
 - java class:	[org.metafacture.xml.XmlFilenameWriter](https://github.com/metafacture/metafacture-core/blob/master/metafacture-xml/src/main/java/org/metafacture/xml/XmlFilenameWriter.java)